hunterdp/fitbit-tracker/README.md

 ## Requirements
 * Python version: 3 (It may work on 2.7+)
-* Python Package: numpy, pandas, matplotlib, seaborn, fitbit
+* Python Package: numpy, pandas, matplotlib, seaborn, fitbit, tqdm

 ## Setup
 1. You need to create and register a fitbit application [here](https://dev.fitbit.com/apps/new).
 Make sure that you select that this is a personal application.
 If you do not, you will not be able to retrieve intraday data.